 Currently, the Department of Biomedical Engineering is accredited under Outcome Based Education system with the Pakistan Engineering Council.
-A continuous process for Quality Improvement is in place and involvement of all stakeholders in this knowledge economy can be witnessed.
-The Bachelor of Biomedical Engineering Program has following Program Educational Objectives (PEOs), To produce engineers with the capabilities to:
+A continuous process for Quality Improvement is in place, involving all stakeholders including academia, government, and industry alike.

+Program Educational Objectives (PEOs) of the Bachelor of Biomedical Engineering Program revolve around producing engineers with the capabilities to: